o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/troubleshooting.md

 weight: 700
 ---

 Script Canvas provides a mechanism to detect and report errors.
-Errors in Script Canvas are generally caused by invalid conditions.
+In general, invalid conditions are the cause of errors in Script Canvas.

 In C++ Script Canvas provides the following macros for error management: